This accessibility statement applies to the North Devon Council website: https://www.northdevon.gov.uk

 Technical information about this website's accessibility

-North Devon Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+North Devon Council is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status